Rhema-Rajagopal/SBA-JavaScriptFundamentals/README.md

 "# SBA-JavaScriptFundamentals"

+This application uses the sample data given by instructors.
+I majorly used following functions function isValidSubmission(),function calculateWeightedAverage() and function processLearnerData() to produce the desired result.

-Code is working fine.
-I dont have any blockers.
+Code is working fine.Dont have any blockers.
 Thanks